Cyr-dcx/Cyr-dcx/README.md

 ### Hi there 👋
-- ⚡ I’m currently a student at Openclassrooms as Machine Learning Engineer
+- ⚡ I’m currently student at Openclassrooms as Machine Learning Engineer
 - 😄 I’m a data scientist at RATP group

 <!--